-5101:2-12-09 "Background check requirements for a licensed child care center" is being replaced as a new rule due to the number of revisions and rearrangement of the paragraphs and to update the appendix to include language regarding sealed records.
-This rule outlines the new background check requirements that must be completed before working in a child care center.
+5101:2-13-09 "Background check requirements for a licensed family child care provider" is being replaced as a new rule due to the number of revisions and rearrangement of the paragraphs and to update the appendix to include language regarding sealed records.
+This rule outlines the new background check requirements that must be completed before working in a family child care home.
 Appendix A to the rule is being amended to clarify that for rehabilitation, three years does not need to elapse for misdemeanors that were sealed.